mapprotocol/map-protocol-website/src/article/en/map-as-bitcoin-layer2.md

 With the emergence of numerous Bitcoin L2 solutions, blockchain users and assets may become further isolated.
 Integrating the diverse infrastructures of Bitcoin L2 networks into a unified, interoperable ledger is a significant technical challenge.
 This integration is particularly complex when considering the transfer of assets from Turing-complete public chains, like Ethereum, to the Bitcoin network.
 Achieving such interoperability, while also preserving the high level of decentralization and security inherent to Bitcoin, requires a sophisticated solution.
 Utilizing ZK-LightClient technology is key in this process.

-# From Bitcoin-Level Point-to-Point Cross-chain Communication to Layer-0 of Bitcoin's Layer 2s
+# From Bitcoin-level peer-to-peer cross-chain communication to Bitcoin layer-2

 From its very first line of code, MAP Protocol embodies Satoshi Nakamoto's peer-to-peer, no-third-party philosophy and has refactored light clients with ZK technology.
 Via light client’s independent self-verifying nature, MAP Protocol has achieved this purely peer-to-peer, third-party-free cross-chain verification network.

 Now, as a Bitcoin L2 as well as the Layer 0 of Bitcoin L2s, MAP Protocol enables interoperability among various Bitcoin L2 networks in a 100% Nakamoto-style decentralized way.
 This also provides Bitcoin ecosystem developers with a unified, interoperable infrastructure that covers a wide range of interoperable Bitcoin L2s.

-# What does it mean for MAP Protocol to be Bitcoin Layer 2?
+# What does it mean for MAP Protocol as a Bitcoin layer-2?

 The Bitcoin network possibly has the strongest security.
 Since the first transaction block in 2009, the network has never been down and no Bitcoins have been stolen from the blockchain.
 Bitcoin itself is the lighthouse of the whole crypto community.